amoux/amoux.github.io/index.md

 ### I'm currently working on the following projects:

-> NOTE: *The project is currently in private, feel free to contact me to know more!*
+> NOTE: *The projects are currently in private, feel free to contact me to know more!*

 ## david